hasnaties/internRoadmap/readme.md

 ### Day 4-5: Responsive Design with CSS ✔

-- Master CSS layout techniques using Flexbox and C- SS Grid.
+- Master CSS layout techniques using Flexbox and CSS Grid.
 - Understand media queries for responsive design.
 - Apply styles based on screen size.
 - Introduction to CSS preprocessors (e.g., Sass or Less).